maurovm/thesis_template/README.md

 &nbsp;

-The [oxengthesis.cls](oxengthesis.cls) class template makes available new LaTeX commands you can use in your new custom title document.
+The [oxengthesis.cls](oxengthesis.cls) class template makes available new LaTeX commands that you can use in your new custom title document.
 These new commands are based on the variables defined in the preamble of your "*main LaTeX source file*":